-With the recent approval of the Petaluma Gap as Sonoma County’s newest American Viticultural Area (AVA), the spotlight is on the city of Petaluma as a wine tasting destination.
+With the recent approval of the Petaluma Gap as a new American Viticultural Area (AVA) in Sonoma County, the spotlight is on the city of Petaluma as a wine tasting destination.

 Petaluma is also a big beer, and more recently, spirits town, with the world-famous Lagunitas Brewery and an enclave of craft breweries and distilleries that are generally situated in a light industrial district on the east side of the 101 freeway.
 Wine tasting opportunities are generally found in Petaluma's historic downtown area, on the west side of the Petaluma River (which is really an upgraded, dredged slough, but the old docks and railroad trestle make for a picturesque stroll on the way to restaurants and shops).